LinaBaniOudeh/Command_Line_To_Do_App/README.md

 # How to use The Application

-1-Download the application's source code to Command_Line_To_Do_App-master/ directory.
+1. Download the application's source code to Command_Line_To_Do_App-master/ directory.
-2-Open the CLI and cd to the above directory.
+2. Open the CLI and cd to the above directory.
-3-Create a Python virtual environment and activate it through the following commands:
+3. Create a Python virtual environment and activate it through the following commands:

 On Linux:
 ```bash